daniel8lopes/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_behaviours.md

 - **After Change**: Executes immediately after the update with the user's changes is done;
 - **Before Save**: Executes when an entity is saved.

+Other than these, there is a special entity behaviour that executes afterwards:
+- **After Save**: Executes after an entity is saved, asynchronously, by being put in an **outbox** and processed separately.

 ![The behaviour execution lifecycle](images\modeler\BehaviourLifecycle.png)

 ## 3. Usage